 Antennas, Storage, Transport and Rigging

 We use 36 gauge magnet wire for our antennas and 30 gauge magnet wire for the rigging.
-If we use the Polycrystalline Solar Panel package, we use a 4 lb. monofilment fishing line to connect the balloon to the 10 gram package.
-The High Power, Low Sun Angle solar panel package weighs about 20 grams and uses a 20 lb monofilament fishing line.
+If we use the Polycrystalline Solar Panel package, we use a 4 lb. fishing line to connect the balloon to the package.
+The High Power, Low Sun Angle solar panel package weighs about 20 grams and uses a 20 lb fishing line.

 The Code of Federal Regulations relating to Pico Balloons require a impact force of less than 50 lbs to separate the balloon from the suspended payload.